Your Complete Guide for Caring for Your Dentures

 Extractions – If you've had extractions recently, expect your oral structures to change over time.
 This may necessitate additional work such as a reline and/or rebase to ensure that your dentures fit properly.

-How should I care for my new dentures?
+How should I care for my dentures?

 Caring for your dentures is not difficult, but you will need to have good oral hygiene routine and know what to avoid.
 Below is a denture maintenance and care guide.